stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                     o  Meets requirement of not being delivered until 10:20am o  To verify, see package 9 delivery time through UI console output o  Package 9 is delivered at 10:33am
-           Two other named algorithms, different from the algorithms implemented, that would meet the requirements in the scenario o  Dijkstra’s Shortest Path Algorithm
+           Two Other Named Algorithms, Different From The Algorithms Implemented, That Would Meet The Rrequirements In The Scenario o  Dijkstra’s Shortest Path Algorithm
-                o  Could be implemented to minimize total mileage o  Breadth-first search
+                o  Could be implemented to minimize total mileage o  Breadth-First Search
-                o  Could also be implemented to minimize total mileage o  How both algorithms differ from my algorithm o  My solution is not graph based o  My solution only finds the shortest path from one location to the next (irrespective of each location’s distance from starting location / hub) o  Dijkstra’s Shortest Path Algorithm
+                o  Could also be implemented to minimize total mileage o  How Both Algorithms Differ from my Algorithm o  My solution is not graph based o  My solution only finds the shortest path from one location to the next (irrespective of each location’s distance from starting location / hub) o  Dijkstra’s Shortest Path Algorithm
-                    o  Dijkstra’s algorithm “finds the shortest path from a start vertex to each vertex in a graph” o  Breadth-first search
+                    o  Dijkstra’s algorithm “finds the shortest path from a start vertex to each vertex in a graph” o  Breadth-First search
-                    o  Breadth-first search “visits a starting vertex, then all vertices of distance 1 from that vertex, then of distance 2, and so on, without revisiting a vertex.”
+                    o  Breadth-First search “visits a starting vertex, then all vertices of distance 1 from that vertex, then of distance 2, and so on, without revisiting a vertex.”

-       If I was to do this project again, other than attempting to implement the algorithms previously mentioned, I would do the following o  Implement randomization of packages into the truck loading o  This could allow for more optimal routes as the result of the lowest total mileage through randomization could be logged, then saved, to place the packages in that specific order, thus decreasing total mileage o  Redistribute my functions
+       If I Was To Do This Project Again, Other Than Attempting To Implement The Algorithms Previously Mentioned, I Would Do The Following o  Implement randomization of packages into the truck loading o  This could allow for more optimal routes as the result of the lowest total mileage through randomization could be logged, then saved, to place the packages in that specific order, thus decreasing total mileage o  Redistribute my functions
             o  Most of them ended up being more conveniently placed in the Distance.py file (leaving the other files sparser)

-       Justification of the data structure (hash table) o  Verification that the data structure used meets all requirements in the scenario o  Total combined miles traveled by all trucks = 130.7 miles o  All packages were delivered on time
+       Justification Of The Data Structure (Hash Table) o  Verification that the data structure used meets all requirements in the scenario o  Total combined miles traveled by all trucks = 130.7 miles o  All packages were delivered on time